 My First Diwali Dessert for 2018!

-Needless to say, Double Ka Meetha is part of my Diwali sweets of 2018 among other desserts I am planning to make this year.
-By the way, proving my worse half wrong I am planning to make several desserts which are already part of my blog :).
+Needless to say, Double Ka Mitha is part of my Diwali sweets of 2018 among other desserts I am planning to make this year.
+By the way, proving my worse half wrong I am planning to make several desserts that are already part of my blog :).
 You may check the links below.

 Double Ka Meetha, a few details!

-Double ka Meetha is a famous Mughlai dessert from the state of Hyderabad.
+Double kaa Meetha is a famous Mughlai dessert from the state of Hyderabad.
 A Sahi dessert where Double Roti aka Bread is fried in Pure Ghee and then soaked in Sugar Syrup.
-This then again soaked in Rabri and flavored with Rosewater and dry fruits.
-It is said that this dessert is being loved by the Royal family of Hyderabad a lot.
+This is then again soaked in Rabri and flavored with Rosewater and dry fruits.
+It is said that this dessert is loved by the Royal family of Hyderabad a lot.

 Difference between Hyderabadi Double ka Meetha and Awadhi Sahi Tukda!

-Almost similar yet not; that is what Double ka meetha and also Sahi Tukda to you!
-Hyderabadi Double ka Meetha and also Awadhi Sahi Tukda, are two famous form of Indian Bread pudding from two different states.
-Both the dessert are prepared with Bread and soaked in Rabri, however, both are different in texture.
+Almost similar yet not; that is what Double kaa meetha and also Sahi Tukda to you!
+Hyderabadi Double ka Meetha and also Awadhi Sahi Tukda, are two famous forms of Indian Bread pudding from two different states.
+Both desserts are prepared with Bread and soaked in Rabri, however, both are different in texture.
 Sahi Tukda is all about distinct pieces of bread while Double ka Meetha is signified by the sogginess.

-These two forms of bread pudding are again similar to middle eastern dessert Umm Ali or Om Ali.
+These two forms of bread pudding are again similar to the middle eastern desserts Umm Ali or Om Ali.
 In fact, it is said that Sahi Tukra and Double ka Meetha are evaluated from Umm Ali which is a famous Egyptian dessert.

 Here's how I make Double ka Meetha at Debjanir Rannaghar!